PadraigC/EnsemblesTutorial/README.md

 ### Data files

 The `HotelRevHelpfulness`  and `AthleteSelection` datasets are made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/
+The `wine` dataset is covered by the copyright provisions of the UCI respoitory.

 1. `wine.csv`: The wine dataset from the UCI repository.